Fundamentals of good estate management

 - how this information will be used to improve performance

-Find out more about organisational processes and policies.
+Find out more about performance management and sustainability.

-The safety and security of the estate is an important part of estate management.
+The health and safety of the estate is an important part of estate management.

 You should have policies and processes to support this.